sqmasep/guidelines/README.md

 #### What is tailwind-variants and CVA?

-[Tailwind-variants](https://www.tailwind-variants.org/docs/introduction) is highly inspired by CVA (see below) and has extra interesting features, like extending from a base variant, applying variants according to the viewport width and so on

 [CVA](https://cva.style/docs) is a wonderful util library that helps you writing easily variants, colors, shapes, and mix them depending on props.

+[Tailwind-variants](https://www.tailwind-variants.org/docs/introduction) is highly inspired by CVA (see above) and has extra interesting features, like extending from a base variant, applying variants according to the viewport width and so on

 #### Zod?
 Valibot?